What Is Migraine?

 Symptoms

 A typical migraine attack evolves through distinct phases, although not all patients experience every phase.
-Understanding this progression helps with early and adequate treatment.
+Understanding this progression helps guide early and effective treatment.

-Phases of the migraine attack: prodrome, aura, headache, and postdrome, with the typical symptoms and duration of each phase
+Phases of a migraine attack: prodrome, aura, headache, and postdrome, with typical symptoms and duration of each phase

-Phases of the migraine attack: prodrome, aura, headache, and postdrome, with the typical symptoms and duration of each phase
+Phases of a migraine attack: prodrome, aura, headache, and postdrome, with typical symptoms and duration of each phase

-Phases of the migraine attack: prodrome, aura, headache, and postdrome, with the typical symptoms and duration of each phase
+Phases of a migraine attack: prodrome, aura, headache, and postdrome, with typical symptoms and duration of each phase

 Prodromal Phase (hours to days before)